“After nourishment, shelter and companionship, stories are the things we need most in the world.” — Philip Pullman

 In a fistful of words:

 I have read a million books, and happily sat the feet of a legion of story tellers.
 My first job was reading the bible to an ex Son of Freedom named Nick.
 That was when I was seven.
 He paid me a quarter a page, but I would’ve paid him for all the stories he told about homemade bombs and marching naked down the street.
 I have been making things up for as long as I can remember.
 A compulsive liar as a youth, and an author now.
 There’s not much difference.
-I tell stories for a living, and I cannot think of a better job.
+I tell stories for a living, and I cannot think of any other job I could actually do with any level of competance.